groupvine/gv-doc/3-send/4-sendSettings.md

-To avoid the risk of spammers sending emails to a group from a possibly compromised email account, after an email is sent from a personal email, a confirmation mail is sent to the sender where the sender must confirm the email before it can be forwarded to the group.
+To avoid the risk of spammers sending emails to a group from a possibly compromised email account, after an email is sent from a personal email account, a confirmation mail is sent to the sender where the sender must confirm the email before it can be forwarded to the group.

 </span>